-Regulatory processes are managed within a quality system by the Regulatory Services Branch.
-This provides assurance to stakeholders that regulatory processes are open and accountable and services are provided in an effective and efficient manner and subject to continuous improvement.
+ARPANSA is committed to quality management.
+Regulatory processes are managed within the ARPANSA Quality System (AMS) by the Regulatory Services Branch.
+This provides assurance to stakeholders that regulatory processes are open and accountable, and services are provided in an effective and efficient manner and subject to continuous improvement.